 Your employer has a duty to understand the level of accommodation you need.
 So they may ask for some general information about your medical condition.
 If you withhold information from your employer, you risk not being accommodated properly or at all.

 Is an employer allowed to use video surveillance without telling workers?

 Generally, workers should be told about video monitoring in advance and notified of where the cameras will be placed.
 The exception is where the surveillance is being used to investigate worker misconduct.

 Employers should place signs around the workplace letting workers know about the cameras.
 The level of surveillance should be the bare minimum necessary to meet the employer’s business interests.

-See the “Understand your legal rights” section above.
+See the “What you should know” section above.

 The Office of the Information & Privacy Commissioner for BC investigates complaints against private companies and BC government bodies who misuse personal information.

 The Office of the Privacy Commissioner of Canada investigates complaints against federal government institutions and organizations in federally-regulated industries who misuse personal information.